Kitware/trame-pvui/CONTRIBUTING.rst

 Where `widget_name` is one of [`colormapper`, `filebrowser`, `serverbrowser`].
 To add a new option for `widget_name`, add a vue app file in `vue-components/src/tests`.

-Make changes within `vue-components/src/components/`.
+Make changes within `vue-components/src/components/[widget_name]`.
-For every widget in this folder, there should be a python file in `trame_pvui/widgets`.
+To make a Vue widget useable in trame, there must be a python file in `trame_pvui/widgets`.

-Follow the same structure as other files in those locations.
+Follow the same structure as other widget files in those locations.

 Tips